-If your library is delinked from the source document, when you open the Libraries manager from the source document, you get the Publish button in place of the Up to date status.
-To relink your library:
+To check if your library is delinked from the source document, open the Libraries manager in the source document.
+If you get the Publish button instead of the Up to date status, it is delinked.

 XD makes it easy for you and your teams to use assets created in different Creative Cloud apps like Photoshop and Illustrator.
 Whether you created an inspirational library with a collection of graphics, or Adobe Stock images, or a library with a collection of reusable colors and character styles that are not linked to a source document, you can reuse those assets in XD.

 When you drag graphics from libraries to your designs, they become linked graphics indicated by the badge.
 Any modifications made to that linked graphic in Photoshop or Illustrator will automatically update all linked graphic instances in your design.
 To unlink a linked graphic, click the link badge or use the context menu to unlink it.